Moonglow (Avantasia album): Background and composition

 Following the Ghostlights World Tour, Tobias Sammet felt exhausted and decided to take a break.
 He started to write songs for what would maybe become a solo album, but he realized the songs sounded like Avantasia and decided to write a follow-up to the 2016 album.
 Unlike previous releases, he did not have a deadline for Moonglow.

 Sammet commented that he believes Moonglow is the most "adorned and detailed album we've ever produced", including "Celtic elements, world music elements, big choirs, atmospheric stuff, [and] amazing guest vocal performances".
 In another interview, he added that the record would contain "great vocal performances, great songs, epic stuff, fantastic stuff, diverse stuff... world music, power metal, pop... everything."
 Part of the album was written and recorded in England, a country Sammet considers to be highly inspiring for him.

 The album marks Hansi Kürsch's and Candice Night's first guest performances on an Avantasia album.
 Sammet first wanted to have Kürsch sing in The Metal Opera, but wasn't able to do so due to scheduling conflicts.
 When he wrote "Moonglow", he didn't initially have Night in mind, but when he tried to think of someone to sing on the track, she seemed the ideal name.

 Title and theme

 Inspiration for the album title came from Sammet's fascination for the Moon.
 The story follows a nocturnal creature struggling to cope with the reality of boldness and beauty and ends up resorting to the darkness of the moonglow to hide itself from the world.

 Lyrics deal with themes such as adjustment and non-adjustment, expectations, convictions and feeling out of place and fall within the Victorian gothic and dark romanticism genres.

 Artwork

 The album cover is influenced by Tim Burton; it was created by Swedish painter Alexander Jansson based on what Sammet told him about the character's story.

+Critical reception

+The album received highly positive reviews.
+Metal.de gave it a perfect score (10/10), calling the album "Opulent, aber nicht überzeichnet" ("opulent, but not over the top") and praising "The Raven Child" as "a track that will still be celebrated in 100 years".

+The German edition of Metal Hammer was also highly praising of the album, calling it "another masterpiece after Ghostlights".